Who is running the RamCompare project?

 The ambition is that, in time, one genetic analysis will be produced that will encompass data from all terminal sire breeds.

-How were the rams for the RamCompare project chosen?
+How are the rams for the RamCompare project chosen?

-How were the flocks for the RamCompare project chosen?
+How are the flocks for the RamCompare project chosen?

 What makes the RamCompare project so unique?

-This will be the first time a commercial progeny test has been established in the UK on this scale.
-It will enable the performance of progeny by different rams to be compared under commercial conditions, therefore it will be an important step in allowing animals to be compared irrespective of breed.
+This is the first time a commercial progeny test has been established in the UK on this scale.
+It will enable the performance of progeny by different rams to be compared under commercial conditions, and be an important step in allowing animals to be compared irrespective of breed.
+Through data collected so far, we have been able to establish new estimated breeding values (EBV’s) including carcase weight, carcase confirmation, carcase fat and an overall carcase merit.
+Analysis of the data set continues to identify sound genetic parameters for further developing the information that can be provided back from the abattoirs in terms of overall growth, primal meat yielding and tenderness attributes.